FATMAP difficulty grade

-Located in White River National Forest, American Lake Trail is a popular, yet rigorous trek hikers gravitate towards when looking for a challenging adventure.
+Located in White River National Forest, American Lake Trail is a popular, yet rigorous run leading to a beautiful lake.

 This Colorado dirt trail provides an array of terrains and scenic views, including the Aspen Mountains into pines, rocks, lakes, and open meadows.